jalagania/sm-dashboard/FEATURES.md

 3. LocalStorage

-Evey change made by user is stored in localStorage and thus persists on refresh.
+Every change made by user is stored in localStorage and thus persists on refresh.